 STAFF YOUR BOOTH APPROPRIATELY - PREPARE FOR PEAKS & VALLEYS

-Our peak hours are 10:30 a.m. to 12 p.m. and 1 to 4 p.m. at Seminole Futures.
-If possible, arrange to have more than one recruiter at your booth during these times.
+Our peak hours are 10:30 a.m. to noon and 1 to 4 p.m. at Seminole Futures.
+If possible, arrange to have more than one recruiter at your booth during those times.